-As a professional WordPress Webmaster, I use a variety of methods to optimize the performance of my clients' websites.
+As a professional Website Webmaster, I use a variety of methods to optimize the performance of my clients' websites.
 One of my primary methods is the use of Google's Search Console, formerly known as Google Webmaster Tools.

 Since Webmasters are essentially Website Administrators, I care about the healthy operation of my client's website.
 The tools within Search Console let me easily monitor and in some cases resolve server errors, site load issues, and security issues like hacking and malware.
 I can also use it to ensure any site maintenance or adjustments I make happen smoothly with respect to search performance.